Top 10 Tips for a Healthier BBQ

-> - Marinating your meat not only adds flavor, it has been shown to reduce absorption of potentially toxic compounds can be created during the grilling process
+- Marinating your meat not only adds flavor, it has been shown to reduce absorption of potentially toxic compounds that can be created during the grilling process.

-> - Try our Magnificent Marinade recipe.
+- Try our Magnificent Marinade recipe.
 Simply place meat in a large plastic bag and refrigerate overnight.

-> - No meat is complete without some veggie power by its side.
-Try throwing some organic mushrooms, corn, carrots, peppers, squash, onions or zucchini onto some wooden skewers. you’ve killer kabobs to add nutrition, color, and flavor to your plate.
+- No meat is complete without some veggie power by its side.
+Try throwing some organic mushrooms, corn, carrots, peppers, squash, onions or zucchini onto some wooden skewers.
+You've got killer kabobs to add nutrition, color and flavor to your plate.

-> - Eating salad before your meal can reduce later calorie consumption sometimes upwards of 10% depending on how much salad a person consumes.
+- Eating salad before your meal can reduce later calorie consumption sometimes upwards of 10% depending on how much salad a person consumes.

 - Try to avoid high fat salad dressings and cheese and make your salad with darker salad greens like romaine lettuce, spinach, watercress, arugula, and chicory.